FREE MUSEUMS IN MADRID

 The Reina Sofía Museum is an international point of reference for modern and contemporary art and houses Guernica, Picasso’s most important work.

-Free admission-from Wednesday to Sunday from 3 pm to 7 pm; on Mondays from 7 pm to 9 pm.
+Free admission – from Wednesday to Sunday from 7 pm to 9 pm; on Mondays from 7 pm to 9 pm.
+Free tickets during these hours and days are just for individual public.

 The Lázaro Galdiano Museum hosts an art collection including works by Goya, El Greco, Zurbarán and Bosch, in addition to bronzes, ceramics, crystals and wonderful art objects.